0xMYsteRy/truthseeker/README.md

 Located in the center of the forehead, it acts as the individual’s center of wisdom, conscience, and higher consciousness<br>

 When you gain enough exp, you will unlock the 6th sense
+* Positive self-talk (detach negative feelings attached to your self-talks then it's fine.)
 * Intuition, vision, and inner wisdom
 * Authentic
 * Think clearly, see things from multi perspectives and sense their inner guidance. (differ from overthinking)